Lars Nootbaar Player Props: Cardinals vs. Mariners

-Lars Nootbaar -- 1-for-3 with an RBI in his most recent game -- will be in action for the St. Louis Cardinals against the Seattle Mariners, with George Kirby on the hill, on April 21 at 10:10 PM ET.
+After going 0-for-3 in his last game, Lars Nootbaar and the St. Louis Cardinals face the Seattle Mariners (who will hand the ball to Luis Castillo) at 9:40 PM ET on Saturday.

-He had a one-hit showing in his last game (1-for-3) against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-3) against the Mariners.

 Lars Nootbaar Game Info & Props vs. the Mariners